mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 :  a named container for collecting data on a computer, similiar to a paper-based file that holds papers

 file system
-:  comprises directories and files, provides visual organization of the computer's storage system, similar to a file cabinet that holds files
+:  comprises directories and files, provides visual organization of the computer's storage system, similar to a file cabinet that stores files

 command prompt
-:  a text-based interface to enter commands to do things like renaming a file, also known as a commnand shell, command terminal and Windows Command Processor
+:  a text-based interface to enter commands to do things like renaming a file, also known as a command shell, command terminal and Windows Command Processor

 ## Renaming a file from File Explorer